JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 * File formats are shown as all capital letters: PNG and XML.
 * Filename extensions are not capitalized when part of a full filename, path, or URL: <path>plugin.xml</path>.
 * Keyboard shortcuts are wrapped using `<shortcut>`: `press <shortcut>Alt+Insert</shortcut>` becomes "press <shortcut>Alt+Insert</shortcut>".
-* See [Guidelines for Highlighting Syntax](#guidelines-for-highlighting-syntax) for more best practices for representing code fragments.
+* See [Guidelines for Highlighting Syntax](#guidelines-for-highlighting-syntax) for best practices for representing code fragments.
 * See [Links to IntelliJ Platform Source](#links-to-intellij-platform-source) for more details about representing names of source files in links.

 ### Links